 Although there are several religious and denominational groups in Eritrea today, Christianity and Islam remain the two most dominant religious groups with about 62.5% of the total population being Christians (mostly Coptic Christians, Roman Catholics and Protestants).
 Sunni Muslims make up about 35.5% of the total population.

 Although Tigrinya, Arabic, and English remain the three "main" official languages spoken in Eritrea today, Tigre, Kunama, Afar, and other Cushitic languages are also spoken and written in Eritrea today.

 Poor education (illiteracy) remains a major problem in Eritrea today.
 Eritrea has a literacy rate of about 67.8% for the total population with the female literacy rate hovering around 57.5%.
-In other words, just about 57.5% of the total population of females above the age 15 living in Eritrea today can read and write.
-Although this literacy rate is far better than in countries such as Burkina Faso, this literacy rate falls far below expectation in today's Africa especially in a poor war-torn country like Eritrea starting from scratch.
-The government of Eritrea today continues to ignore the education sector as if unimportant to economic and social developments.
-Instead of improving the quality of education in Eritrea today, the government of Eritrea continues spending millions upon millions of dollars on the military and party-owned businesses both home and abroad while the poor and innocent continue to die in silence.
+In other words, just about 57.5% of the total population of females above the age 15 living in Eritrea today, can read and write.
+Although this literacy rate is above average in this part of Africa, Eritrea's literacy rate falls far below expectations compared to many other African countries.
+Unfortunately however, the current government of Eritrea doesn't pay much attention to sector of education.